1Marc/marcgrabanski.com/src/pages/articles/2014-05-21-html5-animation-api/index.md

 ## Transform API

 Let me get into the next thing you need to understand before my proposal, which is transforms themselves.
 The way the transform API works in CSS (and SVG), is it composes a resulting matrix under the hood (sound familiar?).
 So in CSS if you say. transform: rotate(45) scale(1.25) under the hood of the browser it's going to make the resulting matrix3d and move the element in a cheap way through applying the resulting matrix3d frame-by-frame.
 That's why Famo.us isn't some wizardry-warlock-magic-dragon-vomit, it's just manual-mode matrix transforms under the hood.
 Famo.us is just re-implementing the same matrix transform API under the hood as the browser does itself!
-Do you get my point here folks?
--It's matrices all the way down!
-- Transforms compose into a resulting matrix.
+Do you get my point here folks? **It's matrices all the way down!** Transforms compose into a resulting matrix.
 Linear algebra baby.

 ## Composable Transform API